germal/OpenCVB/README.md

 Microsoft's managed code but C++ examples are provided as well (with appropriate VB.Net wrappers.)
 Python examples don’t require a VB.Net wrapper unless you want to pass RGB, depth, or point cloud images to your Python script.
-There are several VB.Net examples that demonstrate how to move images to Python.
+There are several VB.Net examples that demonstrate how to move images to Python (see AddWeighted_Trackbar_PS.py as an example that is only a few lines of code.)

 For C++, C\#, and VB.Net writing a new experiment requires a new class be added anywhere in the “VB_Classes” project.
 OpenCVB will automatically detect the new